Patient Information

 What if I do not wish to see a Psychologist in the Pain Management Service?

-You do not have to meet with a psychologist.
+You do not have to meet with a Psychologist.
 If you would like to decline this, you can contact the service to let us know.
-Alternatively, you will be removed from the Psychology waiting list if you do not respond to the opt-in letter within three weeks.
+Alternatively, you will be automatically removed from the Psychology waiting list if you do not respond to this opt-in text or letter within three weeks.